revaturelabs/interviewquestions/Angular.md

 ---

-21. What directives did you use in Angular and what do they do?
+21. What are Angular directives and what do they do?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

+Angular directive is a type of Angular component that allows you to add custom behavior or attributes to an DOM element.
+There are three types of directives structural, attribute and custom.
+Structural directives add or remove elements, attribute directives modify the attributes of an element, and custom directives are used to create custom functionality.
+Directives are used to build dynamic and interactive web applications.

 </blockquote>